heronog/CarND-LaneLines-P1/README.md

 ![canny transform][image5]

 ##### 5.- Relevant Area Mask
 An image mask is applied leaving information only in a relevant area of interest.

-This step can not be applied before the canny transform to reduce the information that has to be processed,  this is because the gradient between the mask and the rest of the image would be detected as an edge by the Canny transform.
+This step can not be applied before the canny transform to reduce the information that has to be processed, because the gradient between the mask and the rest of the image would be detected as an edge by the Canny transform.
 ![masked image][image6]

 ##### 6.- The Hough transform
 The Hough transform is used on the image, resulting in a list of (x1, y1, x2, y2) points representing start and end points of lines.
 ![hough lines][image7]

 ##### 7.- Simplification